 Defective Work Equipment Injury Claims How Much Compensation?

+By Daniel Archer.
+Last Updated 29th July 2022.
+Welcome to our guide to defective work equipment claims.
 As an employee, it is not unreasonable to expect that the equipment provided by your employer to perform your duties is in a good condition, appropriate for the job and safe for use.

 Sadly, this is not always the case.
 Many employers fail to carry out the required routine checks, servicing and repairs of their equipment.
 In turn, this can lead to accidents and life-threatening injuries for the employees.